carpedm20/LINE/README.md

 [![PyPi version](https://pypip.in/v/line/badge.png)](https://pypi.python.org/pypi/line)
 [![PyPi downloads](https://pypip.in/d/line/badge.png)](https://pypi.python.org/pypi/line)

-**2014.08.08** Announcement: some codes are removed because of the request of LINE corporation
+**2014.08.08** Announcement: some codes are removed because of the request of LINE corporation.
+You can use library only with `authToken` login.

 The documentation is available at [here](http://carpedm20.github.io/line/)